cyruscyliu/cyruscyliu.github.io/content/posts/2021-09-03-Summary-Research-SE.md

-# Programming Skills for Research
+# Code Skills for Research

-We'd like to see a novel idea along with solid implementation.
-To achieve this, we need specific skills and efficient collaboration due to the time budget (6-12 months/person).
+We'd like to see a novel idea along with cost-effective implementation.
+This means we should follow an enough and quick coding philosophy.
+Besides, I introduce instructions to learn to code at the end of this article.

-## Specific skills
+## Enough and quick

+System research takes time.
+We need to understand how an unfamiliar system work, try it, re-understand, re-try, and so on.
+Usually, we need to interact with hardware, which sounds hard and is tough.

+We need to be enough and quick.
+We want to develop a tool or something similar that has enough functionality and finish it in time.
+In this way, we can pass the artifact evaluation, and beat other quick and dirty projects.

+I have proposed several strategies to achieve this.

+### Enough functionality

+Think about the least set of functionalities we want and list there.
+This includes not only the core functionalities but also the functionalities to make sure this tool is easy to use, debug, and evaluate.

+### Quick development

++ First, we need to control lines of code (LoC) a student contribute.
+We want a student to code for around two months.
+If the code space seems larger, we should invite more students to join us.
+As we split tasks into a group of students, each one should share any tricks and tweaks used in the implementation.

++ Second, we need to control the number of bugs.
+The trick is to build the smallest SDK with limited but enough unit tests.
+We then build upper applications where the changes should usually happen.
+Keep in mind to move commonly used code in the applications to the SDK and don't code too much in rapid changing applications.

++ Third, we need to follow a fixed coding routine and update it as time goes.
+For example, we should have a meeting at the beginning, onboard the new member, create `project-xxx` to hold all code related to the same project, create `evaluation` for evaluation, and so on.

+## Train ourselves in coding

-Based on my personal experience, I think the programming skills can be grouped into four levels.
+Based on my personal experience, the coding skills have three levels.

 + Level 1, knowledge in computer science courses
 + Level 2, project management
-+ Level 3, the coding style for research projects
-+ Level 4, new techniques and vision
++ Level 3, new techniques and vision

 ### Level 1

 Be familiar with theories and design decisions in computing systems.

-Students who major in computer science and technology (in general) have to take the following sources.
+Students who major in computer science and technology (in general) have to take the following courses.
+Videos are available on the internet.

 + Programming Language
 + Data Structure and Algorithm